Raviteja018/dev-tinder/apiList.md

 - GET /feed - Gets you the profiles of other users on platform

-Status : ignore, interested, accepted, rejected.
+Status : ignored, interested, accepted, rejected.